PrintersForAnts/Salad_Fork/docs/z_motion.md

 **Steps:**
 1. Attach the accent piece to the main piece using 4 M3x6 BHCS screws
+2. Insert 2 M3 heatsets into the z_carriage_rear part where the cable chain will attach.
-2. Thread the leadscrew nut onto the rear Z stepper shaft
+3. Thread the leadscrew nut onto the rear Z stepper shaft, you do not need the spring assembly.
-3. Attach the printed parts to the rail carriage using 4 M2x6 BHCS screws
+4. Attach the printed parts to the rail carriage using 4 M2x6 BHCS screws
-4. Attach the printed parts to the leadscrew nut using 2 M3x12 SCHS screws and the M3 nylock nuts.
+5. Attach the printed parts to the leadscrew nut using 2 M3x12 SCHS screws and the M3 nylock nuts.
 These should be slightly snug but not tight.
 There should be enough looseness for the nut to slide slightly in the printed carriage part.

 ![](images/z_carriage_rear.png)